eng-Raneem/Robot-Leg/README.md

 # Robot-Leg
-this repository include a simple initial sketch for the robot leg
+This repository includes a simple initial sketch for the robot leg This sketch was desighned using Cinema 4D